|

 - how much do I involve my staff in group participation?

-- does this participation provide results or is it just a waste of valuable time?
+- does this participation provide results or is it just a waste

 - how do I use my authority without arousing resentment?